Anticipated to open in May 2019, Tullawong Station will be about a 15 minute walk from the College.

 Applicants will need an email address to complete the application form.

 Step 1.
-Parents/guardians (or students aged 16 or over) first fill in the online application form at www.transportnsw.info/school-students.
+Parents/guardians (or students aged 16 or over) complete the online application form at www.transportnsw.info/school-students.

 Updating your details: